noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 	<div class="teaser">

 	<p>Apprehensive of the long 8am train journey from London the CC adventurers were eventually greeted by glorious sunshine and a truly magnificent church on a delightful village green.
 Stand-out feature: The Cafe!
-With it's vaulted roof, stained glass windows, immaculate garden, great food, tea and service.</p>
+With its vaulted roof, stained glass windows, immaculate garden, great food, tea and service.</p>

-	<p><span class="strong">Must-Dos:</span> <i>Twin towers, Hickery Dickery clock, drink tea.</i></p>
+	<p><span class="strong">Must-Dos:</span> <i>Gaze at the twin towers, find Hickery Dickery clock, drink tea.</i></p>

 .. raw:: html